Brunswick stew has become a bit of a catch-all southern stew recipe.

 PIN to your favorite Camping Board!

-Brunswick Stew - a delicious tomato based stew containing lima beans, okra, corn and other vegetables, plus various types of smoked meats.
+A delicious tomato based stew containing lima beans, okra, corn and other vegetables, plus various types of smoked meats.
 Perfect cooked over hot coals in a Lodge Dutch Oven

 - 2 large sweet onions, chopped